JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 # some code
 ```
 ````
-More chunck options in: https://rstudio.com/resources/cheatsheets/
+More chunk options in: https://rstudio.com/resources/cheatsheets/

 **2. Inline code:** Place code in a sentence with `r #code`.
 R markdown will replace the code with its results.
 ````